kreshiv9/cookie-bot/README.md

 - No cloud results → verify `API_BASE_URL` and server running
 - Cookie table missed → some pages render late; reopen the popup after a second

-License
-- Add your preferred license in `LICENSE`.